unicode-org/message-format-wg/spec/formatting.md

 An informative error or errors must also be separately provided.

-When an error occurs in the syntax or resolution of an Expression or MarkupStart Option, the Expression or MarkupStart in question is processed as if the option was not defined.
+When an error occurs in the syntax or resolution of an Expression or MarkupStart Option, the Expression or MarkupStart in question is processed as if the option were not defined.
 This may allow for the fallback handling described below to be avoided, though an error must still be emitted.